If you want one-to-one advice and guidance about your studies, there are a number of places you can go to.

 The Institute for Academic Development Study Development Advisers are here to help all students learn to study more effectively and develop strategies which will enable them to become a more successful students.

-To arrange an appointment with a study development adviser you can either send an email or call 0131 651 6662.
+To arrange an appointment you can either send an email (to the email address below) or call 0131 651 6662.

 Please note that we don't have the resources to provide a drop-in service and we cannot proofread individual pieces of work or give subject specific guidance.